 The man made no answer.
 He thinks her a fool.
 But after she had quit the book room he sayt, “If I see that Gib, I’ll sink him in the river and say he ran away.”

 Whither would I run?
 I cannot feed myself, for I was took from my mother too soon to learn.
 I have no friends to teach me.
 Those here who should be my friends give me evil looks, and some have offered to fight me.

 But always I turn away with mild eyes, keeping my ears pricked and my coat flat.
 (I mean the coat I was born with, not the coat my lord gave me).
 That shows I take no offence and will give none.

 Meantime, rather than read her ladyship’s books I thought it meet that I should make some little books of mine own and set down a true relation of my life so far.

 I have some pens put by.
-(I cannot cut quills for myself).
-When that bloodie knave who wished to drown me was abed I crept into his chamber and made free with his ink and paper.
+(I cannot cut them for myself).
+And when that bloodie knave who wished to drown me was abed I crept into his chamber and made free with his ink and paper.

 Writ this foul night by me, Gib.

 And in my next book I shall tell of my birth and my bringing up, and of how I made my lord’s akwayntance.

 According to the OED, Gib (short for Gilbert) was a popular name for cats, leading to the use of “gib” to mean a cat, especially a male cat, and later, a castrated one.